Boat Test

 Azimut Magellano 66 design

-The flybridge feels deep and safe and very easy to move around, there is a superb rail to port, between the aft and forward sections and once you are into the guest seating area there are lots of grab rails.
-The seating layout has a dining area close to the wet bar and a sun pad wrapping around the forward sections, the result, including the twin helms seats, is enough seating for a dozen people.
+The flybridge offers both depth and security, with effortless maneuverability.
+Notably, a superb rail to port divides the aft and forward sections, ensuring safety.
+Moving into the guest seating area, ample grab rails provide additional security.
+The seating layout features a dining area adjacent to the wet bar, complemented by a sun pad wrapping around the forward sections.
+With the inclusion of twin helm seats, there is seating capacity for approximately twelve people.

 Azimut Magellano 66 deck